-- 26. Plaintiffs seek class certification under Federal Rules of Civil Procedure 23(a), 23(b)(1), and 23(b)(2). - 27.
-The first class is defined as: all eligible Kansas motor-voter registrants who do not currently appear on the active voter registration list due to purported failure to submit documentary proof of citizenship under Kan.
+- 19. Plaintiffs seek class certification under Federal Rules of Civil Procedure 23(a), 23(b)(1), and 23(b)(2). - 20.
+The class is defined as: all eligible Kansas motor-voter registrants who do not currently appear on the active voter registration list due to purported failure to submit documentary proof of citizenship under Kan.
 Stat.
 Ann. § 25-2309(l).
-Members of the proposed class include some individuals placed on the suspense list even though they in fact provided documentary proof of citizenship in conjunction with their driver's license applications, as well as individuals who have been removed from the suspense list due to the 90-day purge rule. - 28.
-The second class is defined as: all Kansas residents eligible to vote who have submitted a registration application but do not currently appear on the active voter registration list due to purported failure to submit documentary proof of citizenship under Kan.
-Stat.
-Ann. § 25-2309(l) and who do not have documentary proof of citizenship records under their current name on file with State agencies in Kansas.
-The proposed class encompasses members who were born outside of Kansas and do not have birth records on file with the Kansas Department of Health and Environment or other Kansas agencies.
-The proposed class also includes members who were born within Kansas but subsequently changed their name through marriage or other means while outside the State of Kansas. - 29.
+Members of the proposed class include some individuals placed on the suspense list even though they in fact provided documentary proof of citizenship in conjunction with their driver's license applications, as well as individuals who have been removed from the suspense list due to the 90-day purge rule. - 21.
 The requirements of Federal Rules of Civil Procedure 23(a) and 23(b)(2) are easily satisfied here: - a.
 The class is sufficiently numerous such that joinder of all members is impracticable.
-Indeed, an estimated 22,000 Kansans are currently on the suspense list or have been purged from the voter registration lists due to the documentary proof-of-citizenship requirement.

-- b.
-There are questions of law and questions of fact common to the members of both classes.
-For the first class, these questions include whether Defendants' application of the DPOC law violates the NVRA and is preempted by the Elections Clause of the Constitution, U.S. Const.
+Indeed, an estimated 22,000 Kansans are currently on the suspense list or have been purged from the voter registration lists due to the documentary proof-of-citizenship requirement. - b.
+There are questions of law and questions of fact common to the class members, including whether Defendants' application of the DPOC law violates the NVRA and is preempted by the Elections Clause of the Constitution, U.S. Const.
 Art.
 I, § 4, cl.
-1, and whether Defendants' removal of suspended motor-voter registrants from the voter list due to a purported failure to provide documentary proof of citizenship violates NVRA protections against registration purges.
-For the second class, these questions include whether Defendants' selective efforts to verify documentary proof of citizenship on file with Kansas agencies unlawfully discriminates against Kansas residents who were born outside of the State. - c.
-The claims of the named Individual Plaintiffs are typical of the claims of the class.
-For the first class, they have each been placed on the suspense list and not duly registered to vote for failure to produce documentary proof of citizenship.
-For the second class, the Individual Plaintiffs were all born outside of Kansas and have either remained on the suspense list or been purged by Defendants. - d.
-The named Individual Plaintiffs will fairly and adequately protect the interests of all members of the two proposed classes and seek relief on behalf of each class as a whole, and have no interests antagonistic to other members of the class.
-The Individual Plaintiffs are all represented by pro bono counsel, including the American Civil Liberties Union ("ACLU") Foundation's Voting Rights Project and Dechert LLP who collectively have

-- substantial experience in class action litigation generally, including litigation regarding voting rights and constitutional law, and litigation under the NVRA in particular. - e.
+1, and whether Defendants' removal of suspended motor-voter registrants from the voter list due to a purported

+- failure to provide documentary proof of citizenship violates NVRA protections against registration purges. - c.
+The claims of the named Plaintiffs are typical of the claims of the class.
+They have each been placed on the suspense list and not duly registered to vote for failure to produce documentary proof of citizenship. - d.
+The named Plaintiffs will fairly and adequately protect the interests of all members of the proposed class and seek relief on behalf of the class as a whole, and have no interests antagonistic to other members of the class.
+The individual Plaintiffs are all represented by pro bono counsel, including the American Civil Liberties Union ("ACLU") Foundation's Voting Rights Project and Dechert LLP who collectively have substantial experience in class action litigation generally, including litigation regarding voting rights and constitutional law, and litigation under the NVRA in particular. - e.
 Prosecuting separate actions by individual class members would create a risk of: (a) inconsistent or varying adjudications with respect to individual class members that would establish incompatible standards of conduct for Defendants; or (b) adjudications with respect to individual class members that, as a practical matter, would be dispositive of the interests of the other members not parties to the individual adjudications or would substantially impair or impede their ability to protect their interests.
 Additionally, by denying the right to vote to eligible Kansas motor-voter registrants who submitted a valid and complete voter registration form under Section 5 of the NVRA, due to purported failure to comply with the documentary proof-ofcitizenship requirement under Kan.
 Stat.
-Ann. § 25-2309(l), Defendants have acted or refused to act on grounds that apply generally to the class.
-By failing to coordinate with out-of-state agencies to verify citizenship documents for suspended registrants born outside of Kansas, Defendants have further acted or refused to act on grounds that apply generally to the class.
+Ann. § 25-2309(l), Defendants have acted or refused to act on grounds that apply generally to the class, so that final injunctive relief or corresponding declaratory relief is appropriate respecting the class as a whole.